 “An objective remove-from-play concussion screening test that measures the player’s eye-movements, speed and language function.
 After suspected head trauma, the athlete is given the test and that time is compared to his preseason baseline results for the same test.”

 Experts working on the research say eye movement is a key indicator of an athlete’s health:

 “The eyes are actually part of the brain; therefore, the visual pathways give a widespread overview of what’s happening with the brain during concussion.
 Impaired eye movements can be apparent even when athletes appear to be asymptomatic or ‘fine’ after a suspected head injury.”

 The NFL is a partner in the CFL screening study.

-“Advancing the science around concussion diagnosis, prognosis and treatment to improve player health and safety is our priority,” says Dr. Richard Ellenbogen, co-chair of the NFL’s Head, Neck and Spine Committee.
+“Advancing the science around concussion diagnosis, prognosis and treatment to improve player health and safety is our priority,” says Dr. Richard Ellenbogen, former co-chair of the NFL’s Head, Neck and Spine Committee.

 “We engage with the leading international experts and sports leagues to pursue that goal,” he says.